Faculty Adoption Information

-To best meet the federal mandate of HEOA, the NDSU Bookstore seeks assistance from North Dakota State University Faculty by requesting they provide course material order requisitions to the Bookstore in a timely manner.
-The date above, has been selected to assist our campus in complying with the HEOA requirements for providing course material transparency to North Dakota State University students.
+To best meet federal mandate, the NDSU Bookstore seeks assistance from NDSU Faculty by requesting course material order requisitions are submitted to the Bookstore in a timely manner.
+The due date has been selected to assist our campus in complying with the HEOA requirements for providing course material transparency to North Dakota State University students.
 We understand that other factors such as hiring and designing your syllabus may extend your date of adoption.

-There are two convenient ways to adopt your course material listed below, available on our website at.
+Two convenient ways to adopt your course materials are listed below.

-- Quick Adoption Form: this can be used for classes that you may not need continuing history.
+- Quick Adoption Form: this can be used for classes where course material information from previous semesters is not needed.

-- Faculty Login for Course Material Adoptions: this system is designed for the greatest accuracy, most detailed history and convenience for you as faculty.
+- Faculty Login for Course Material Adoptions: this online tool is designed for the greatest accuracy, most detailed history and convenience for faculty.
 The Login option is strongly recommended.
 Please see the "Online Adoption Tutorial" link above for further instructions.
 We are also happy to provide training in-store or at your office!

 - Phone orders and adoptions listed as “same as last time” will not be accepted.
-We require book orders in written format.
+We require book orders in written format to ensure accuracy.

-- If you’re not planning to use any course material for a course, please use the Quick Adoption Form, fill in the header and check the No Text Required box.
-This will save on follow-up questions regarding whether or not a course material order is still needed for your course.
+- If you’re not planning to use any course material for a course, please fill out the Quick Adoption Form and check the No Text Required box.
+This will save on follow-up questions regarding whether or not a course materials is needed for your course.

 - Include the ISBN, author, title, and edition of each of your course materials.
 If you would like a course/book listing from a previous semester, please contact email@example.com.

-- Please use the four to five digit class number and course title for each title you order, not the 01, 02, etc section numbers.
+- Please reference the four to five digit class number when submitting adoptions, not the 01, 02, etc section numbers.

 - Please let the bookstore know if the course material is recommended or required.
 A required course material is one on which your students are graded.
-Recommended course material provides supplemental information and can serve as study aids.
-By differentiating between required or recommended, you can help your students make informed decisions on how they spend their course material dollars.
-While lowering excess freight costs for the Bookstore.
+A recommended course material provides supplemental information and can serve as study aids.
+By differentiating between required or recommended, you help your students make informed decisions on how they spend their course material dollars.

-- Indicate if students will need a Turning Technology Response System, sometimes referred to as a "Clicker".
-If yes, please also indicate whether you would allow students to use the smartphone/laptop app version as well.
+- Indicate if you plan to use the Turning Technology or Top Hat Response Systems in your course.
+If you plan to use the Turning Technology system, please indicate whether you will allow students to use the smartphone/laptop app version as well.

-- If you choose not to use a course material after we’ve ordered it from the publisher or bought back used copies from NDSU students, freight costs for ordering in and returning cancelled titles and the cost of any used books purchased during buyback will be charged to you or your department.
+- If you choose not to use a course material after submitting an adoption, freight costs and the cost of non-returnable copies will be charged to you or your department.

-- For course material that will be used for consecutive semesters, please note were your course fits into the sequence, as our rental program only allows for single semester rentals.
-We are not able to guarantee a rental for the additional semester.
+- For course material that will be used for consecutive semesters, please note were your course fits into the sequence, as our rental program only allows for single-semester rentals.
+We are not able to guarantee a rental options for the additional semester.